Greta oto

 Greta oto is a species of brush-footed butterfly and member of the subfamily Danainae, tribe Ithomiini, and subtribe Godyridina.
 It is known by the common name glasswing butterfly for its transparent wings, which allow it to camouflage without extensive coloration.
 In Spanish-speaking regions, it may also be referred to as espejitos, meaning "little mirrors" because of its transparent wings.
-The butterfly is mainly found in Central and northern regions of South America, with sightings as far north as Texas and as far south as Chile.
+The butterfly is mainly found in Central America and northern regions of South America, with sightings as far north as Texas and as far south as Chile.
 While its wings appear delicate, the butterfly is able to carry up to 40 times its own weight.
 In addition to its wing physiology, the butterfly is known for behaviors such as long migrations and lekking.
 Greta oto closely resembles Greta andromica.

 Geographic range and habitat

 The glasswing butterfly is most commonly found from Central to South America as far south as Chile, with appearances as north as Mexico and Texas.
 This butterfly thrives in the tropical conditions of the rainforests in the Central and South American countries.